 "For the people in the group with brain injuries it was helpful, I think, because it showed that we don’t all work in the same way and that they didn’t need to be limited by their brain injury.
 It feels like a very safe place where you don’t have to care about the things that hold you back.
 Everyone is just happy to be there, getting on with it.
 It became the highlight of my week."

-The six month course is free and is a sustainable venture underpinned by organic and permaculture principles.
+The free six-month course aims to get experienced and not so experienced gardeners together, along with people who have suffered brain injuries, so that all the participants can share their knowledge and learn both about gardening and about brain injury.
 It will provide an opportunity for participants to help other people as well as develop their own skills.
 The aim is to support Headway clients to increase their gardening knowledge and enable them to move into voluntary or paid employment.

 Growing Together is a project for adults who live in Cambridgeshire or Peterborough.
 The weekly course will offer volunteers the chance to develop the hands-on experience and confidence to work in a horticulture setting and to support people with brain injuries to do the same.
 It will also be an enjoyable experience for all concerned and will provide an opportunity to meet new people.

-This year’s course is running from mid-September 2017 until mid-March 2018:
+This year’s course is running from mid-September 2018 until mid-March 2019:

 Transport costs will be covered.

-If you would like to volunteer and be part of something special, pleasecontact Simon Lacey on 01223 576550 or firstname.lastname@example.org for more information.
+If you would like to volunteer and be part of something special, please contact Simon Lacey on 01223 576550 or firstname.lastname@example.org for more information.